For Boys: Trouble "Down There"

 You see it in movies all the time.
 Some guy gets hit right in the privates.
 Yow!
 If you're a boy, you probably already know your penis and scrotum are sensitive.
 Why?
 And more important, what do you do if you're having pain or another problem "down there"?

 You might have grown up calling it something else, but penis (say: PEE-niss) is the official word for this part of a boy's body.
 The scrotum (say: SKRO-tum) is the sac that hangs below and holds two small organs called testicles (say: TESS-tih-kulz).

 The bones of your ribcage protect your heart and lungs.
 Muscles protect other internal organs, like your liver and kidneys.
 But unless you count your underwear, there's no protection for a boy's penis or scrotum.
 This area also has a lot of nerve endings — which make it extra-sensitive — so if a soccer ball accidentally whams into a boy in that spot, it really hurts.

 Unfortunately, there are lots of ways for a boy to hurt his penis or scrotum.
 It can happen while he's riding his bike or playing sports.
 It can happen if someone bumps or kicks a boy there.
-Some sports require boys to wear athletic cups to protect that part of the body, but most of the time boys don't wear this kind of protection.
+Some sports require boys to wear special underwear with a shield, called an athletic cup, to protect the penis and scrotum, but most of the time boys don't wear this kind of protection.

 If it's a minor injury, the pain should slowly go away in less than an hour.
-Meanwhile, your mom or dad could give you some ice to apply and some pain relievers to take.
+Meanwhile, your mom or dad could give you an ice pack to apply and some pain relievers to take.
 You also could lie down and take it easy for a while.

 Sometimes, the injury might be more serious.
 Make sure you tell a parent so you can see a doctor if: